 Talk to your physician first

 Before you come to the hospital, it is a good idea to talk to your primary care physician about what to expect during your stay.
-Your doctor will advise you on the likely duration of your visit, what types of tests may be ordered, and the specialists that are likely to be involved in your treatment.
+Your doctor will advise you on the likely duration of your visit, what types of tests may be ordered, and the specialists likely to be involved in your treatment.

 You should check in to Alice Peck Day Hospital at our registration desk.
 Enter through the hospital’s main entrance, go through the lobby and past the gift shop.
 Patient registration will be on your right.
 Please view our campus map and driving directions.